Nahuel Donadell

-Nahuel Alexander Donadell Álvarez (born 30 March 1991) is an Argentine naturalized Chilean footballer who plays as a forward for Coquimbo Unido.
+Nahuel Alexander Donadell Álvarez (born 30 March 1991) is an Argentine naturalized Chilean footballer who plays as a forward for San Marcos de Arica.

 Career

 As a youth player, Donadell had trials with Colo-Colo and Audax Italiano before joining the Unión Española youth systems at the age of 18.
+Besides the senior team, he also made appearances for the B-team in the Segunda División Profesional de Chile.

 In the second half of 2024, Donadell signed with Cobreloa on loan from San Marcos de Arica on a deal until the end of the season with an option to buy.

 Donadell signed with Coquimbo Unido for the 2025 season and won the 2025 league title, the first one for the club.

+In January 2026, Donadell returned to San Marcos de Arica.

 Personal life

 Donadell came to Santiago, Chile, at the age of 14.
 He later acquired Chilean nationality.